erick-tmr/web_snake_game/README.md

 It is very weird the way that things evolves.

-This code is so wrong that's right, pure expression of someone that is just interested in doing something with the newest learned skills, thats Github for the memories.
+This code is so wrong that's right, pure expression of someone that is just interested in doing something with the newest learned skills, thanks Github for the memories.